-Heather

-O'Reilly is a
+Heather O'Reilly

-three-time Olympic

-gold medalist who competed on the winning U.S. Women's World Cup team.
+Olympic gold medalist who competed on the winning U.S. Women's World Cup team.

 When did you first realize you wanted to have a career in soccer?

 When I was 14 years old, I attended a Women's World Cup match, in New Jersey, and I was really inspired.
 I hope the summer we had this year will inspire future stars!